elastic/kibana/rfcs/text/0016_buildkite.md

 For our testing, we have a single GCP image, built using Packer, with the Buildkite agent installed and all of our dependencies.

-TODO

-automated process for updating images cleaning out old images rolling back images base vs cache cache image could run multiple times per day
+Summary of Responsibilities

+- An automated process for creating new images, at least daily
+- Delete old images when creating new ones
+- Ability to roll back images easily and/or pin specific image versions
+- Manage dependencies, failures, updates, etc across all supported OSes and architectures, on a regular basis

+TODO public and link to code for current agent image

 ### Buildkite org-level settings management